ndexondeck/lauditor/README.md

 ### User Models

-This is the default user model configuration for auditing and authorization, you can change it if you user models are different
+This is the default user model configuration for auditing and authorization, you can change it if your user models are different
 ```php
 'audit_user'=> [
         'column' => 'login_id',